adinandradrs/cezbek-engine/README.md

 Cezbek Engine is a new core back-end system that helps Kezbek manage business, at scale.
 With Cezbek Engine, Kezbek can have

 - Business to Business (B2B) onboarding for enterprise partner
+- B2B cashback workflow for customer transaction
-- B2B Customer Whitelist Management
+- B2B loyalty reward workflow for "tiering" gamification
-- B2B Discount and Cashback Strategy Management
-- Discount and Cashback offers to all of B2B Customer
-- Loyalty, "tiering" gamification, and notification to boost customer engagement
+- Notification to boost customer engagement
-- Budget friendly payment providers to give B2B partner a better experience
+- **Budget friendly payment providers** to give Kezbek finance team a better experience (*)
-- Dashboard for reporting & analytics
+- **Dashboard for reporting & analytics** for invoice and reconciliation purpose (*)

+(*) means a new additional features

+As per this document is created, Kezbek will not manage which product and campaign that partner have to use Kezbek workflow.

 ### Contents